-How Eye Tracking Can Help You With Website Optimization in 2020
+How Eye Tracking Can Help You With Website Optimization?

 Eye tracking enables business owners and marketers to understand user interaction with their websites and landing pages.
 They can draw a lot of startling insights by using eye tracking with heat maps, and strategize the design of your landing pages.

 Are you struggling to meet the desired business goals and want to consider eye tracking to peep into your user’s mind to uncover why?
 If yes, please read on.

 What is Eye Tracking?

 Eye tracking is the process of measuring and analyzing patterns of visual attention of your prospects when they land on your website.
 Fixation of eye movements is the typical metric of an eye-tracking system.